 FY 23–FY 24 Miscellaneous Sewer Repair

 This project includes miscellaneous pipe repairs, manhole repairs, water line installations, force main repairs, pavement removal and replacement, backfilling and other miscellaneous related work throughout UCSD’s service area.
-The work is assigned on an as-needed basis throughout the year.
+The work is assigned on an as-needed basis throughout the year and billed as a time and materials contract.
 The project was awarded to SNC Construction at the August 2022 Board Meeting.
 Recent work under this contract included replacing several panels of concrete pavement in the Northeast Plant’s entrance driveway.

 Crystal Lake Park Interceptor Crossing

 The Board authorized awarding the CLP Interceptor Crossing to Stark Construction at its September 2022 meeting for $1,230,500.
 Construction of the new bridge abutments are anticipated to start in July 2023 and run thru the middle of August 2023.
-The new bridge structure is anticipated to arrive in late August with the project being completed before the end of September 2023.
+The new bridge structure is anticipated to arrive in late August with the expected completion being before the end of September 2023.